-Error Code Meaning Possible Causes and Remedial Actions 1 Configuration error Incorrect configuration values specified in hodrc, or other errors related to HOD configuration.
+Error Code Meaning Possible Causes and Remedial Actions

+1 Configuration error Incorrect configuration values specified in hodrc, or other errors related to HOD configuration.
 The error messages in this case must be sufficient to debug and fix the problem.
-2 Invalid operation Do hod help for the list of valid operations.
-3 Invalid operation arguments Do hod help operation for listing the usage of a particular operation.
+2 Invalid operation Do hod -o "help" for the list of valid operations.
+3 Invalid operation arguments Do hod -o "help" for the list of valid operations.
+Note that for an allocate operation, the directory argument must specify an existing directory.
 4 Scheduler failure Requested more resources than available.
 Run checknodes cluster_name to see if enough nodes are available.
-Requested resources exceed resource manager limits.

-3. Torque is misconfigured, the path to Torque binaries is misconfigured, or other Torque problems.
+Torque is misconfigured, the path to Torque binaries is misconfigured, or other Torque problems.
 Contact system administrator.
 5 Job execution failure Torque Job was deleted from outside.
 Execute the Torque qstat command to see if you have any jobs in the R (Running) state.
 If none exist, try re-executing HOD.
 Torque problems such as the server momentarily going down, or becoming unresponsive.
 Contact system administrator.
-6 Ringmaster failure Invalid configuration in the ringmaster section, invalid pkgs option in gridservice-mapred or gridservice-hdfs section, an invalid hadoop tarball, mismatched version in Hadoop between the MapReduce and an external HDFS.
-The Torque qstat command will most likely show a job in the c (Completed) state.
+6 Ringmaster failure Invalid configuration in the ringmaster Section, invalid pkgs option in gridservice-mapred or gridservice-hdfs Section, an invalid hadoop tarball, mismatched version in Hadoop between the

+MapReduce and an external HDFS.
+The Torque qstat command will most likely show a job in the C (Completed) state.
 Refer to the section Locating Ringmaster Logs below for more information.
-7 DFS failure 1.
-Problem in starting Hadoop clusters.
+7 DFS failure Problem in starting Hadoop clusters.
 Review the Hadoop related configuration.
 Look at the Hadoop logs using information specified in Getting Hadoop Logs section above.
-2. Invalid configuration in the hodring section of hodrc. ssh to all allocated nodes (determined by qstat -f torque_job_id) and grep for ERROR or CRITICAL in hodring logs.
-Refer to the section

-Locating Hodring Logs below for more information.
-3. Invalid tarball specified which is not packaged correctly.
-4. Cannot communicate with an externally configured HDFS.
+Invalid configuration in the hodring section of hodrc. ssh to all allocated nodes (determined by qstat -f torque_job_id) and grep for ERROR or CRITICAL in hodring logs.
+Refer to the section Locating Hodring Logs below for more information.
+Invalid tarball specified which is not packaged correctly.
+Cannot communicate with an externally configured HDFS.
 8 Job tracker failure Similar to the causes in DFS failure case.
 10 Cluster dead Cluster was auto-deallocated because it was idle for a long time.
 Cluster was auto-deallocated because the wallclock time specified by the system administrator or user was exceeded.
 Cannot communicate with the JobTracker and HDFS NameNode which were successfully allocated.
 Deallocate the cluster, and allocate again.
 12 Cluster already allocated The cluster directory specified has been used in a previous allocate operation and is not yet deallocated.
 Specify a different directory, or deallocate the previous allocation first.
 13 HDFS dead Cannot communicate with the HDFS NameNode.
 HDFS NameNode went down.
 14 Mapred dead Cluster was auto-deallocated because it was idle for a long time.
 Cluster was auto-deallocated because the wallclock time specified by the system administrator or user was exceeded.
 Cannot communicate with the Map/Reduce JobTracker.
 JobTracker node went down.
 15 Cluster not allocated An operation which requires an allocated cluster is given a cluster directory with no state information.
-Any non-zero exit code HOD script error If the hod script option was used, it is likely that the exit code is from the script.
-Unfortunately, this could clash with the exit codes of the hod command itself.
-In order to help users differentiate these two, hod writes the script's exit code to a file called script.exitcode in the cluster directory, if the script returned an exit code.
-You can cat this file to determine the script's exit code.
-If it does not exist, then it is a hod command exit code.

-4.4.
+5.4.
 Hadoop Jobs Not Running on a Successfully Allocated Cluster